PoI-Research/blockchain-swarm-robotics/README.md

 The server will be running on port `3000`.

+## Frontend Application
+The frontend application that communicates with this server and allows you to run experiments a lot more easily is available on [Blockchain Swarm Robotics Lab](https://github.com/PoI-Research/blockchain-swarm-robotics-lab).
 ## Decision Rules
 | Index | Decision Rule |
 |:----|:--------|
 |1 | DMVD|